Lue (Glover) Wilson Reg.MNCS (Senior Accredited). Dip.Couns & Psych.

 01884 250292 / 07754 450591

-As we enter more challenging times I wonder how many people will find themselves trying to escape their fears by engaging in damaging patterns of behaviour.
-Whilst not an expert in addictive behaviours as such, I use my life experience to help people who have problems with over spending, debt, and relationships with food.
-I am also an experienced bereavement counsellor, able to help with complicated grief following bereavement which includes bereavement through suicide, perinatal and postnatal death and miscarriage.
+I am an experienced bereavement counsellor, able to help with complicated grief following bereavement which includes bereavement through suicide, perinatal and postnatal death and miscarriage.
 Anxiety, anger, stress and depression are often present after a loss, and some difficult family relationships emerge, so this can be a very difficult time in anyone's life.
-Through further training and continuing professional development I have developed an understanding of many other issues and I have often seen that there are no clear boundaries between challenging situations, or you may be feeling a general loss of self esteem or confidence in yourself without recognising a cause.
-No issue is too small and all are important to your wellbeing and worth talking through.
+Through further training and continuing professional development I have developed an understanding of many other issues and I have often seen that there are no clear boundaries between challenging situations.
+You may be feeling a general loss of self esteem or confidence in yourself without recognising a cause.
+No issue is too small and all are important to your wellbeing and worth talking through, and as we age it may feel more difficult for us to discuss or talk about our fears, worries and concerns.
+Counselling can offer the confidential and non judgemental space in which opening up can feel such a relief.

 I am commited to the evidence that the relationship between the client and the therapist influences the progress of therapy, and my aim is to provide a place of safety and trust in which you can feel free to explore and express your thoughts and feelings.
 We will have a confidentiality agreement from the outset.
 The aim of counselling is to enable you to find and use your own resources to bring about the changes needed to allow you a more fulfilling life, and this can take a relatively few sessions or be over a fairly long period.
 I offer a timescale which suits your own pace, and the progress is reviewed regularly.